mental32/spotify.py/README.md

 An API library for the spotify client and the Spotify Web API written in Python.

-spotify.py is 100% asyncronous meaning everything down to the HTTP library is designed to work with asyncio.<br>The library covers every endpoint in the Spotify web API and offers control over the local Spotify app.<br><br>As of v0.1.5 it is possible to use spotify.py in a syncronous manner.
+spotify.py is 100% asyncronous meaning everything down to the HTTP library is designed to work with asyncio.<br>The library offers coverage over every endpoint in the Spotify web API.<br><br>As of v0.1.5 it is possible to use spotify.py in a syncronous manner.
 No await/async syntax required!
 To do this simply use

 ```py
 import spotify.sync as spotify # and now no methods require the async/await syntax.